TheHarishAravind/7515QCA-Assessment2/index.md

 The challenge with the physical construction of this device was in making the vibation motor vibrate in sync with the music.
 As of this stage the music is 8 bit music played through a piezo electric speaker.

 Making the vibration motors work
+The initial testing began with testing the vibration motors sensitivity using microbit.
+The vibration motors were sensitive enough to pick up the lowest points of Microbit's 8-bit music.

 ![Image](board.png)

 Testing feel of cotton
+Wanting to understand the feel of different materials I started out with cotton and blue tack on finger tips.
+While cotton was quite dry and slippery, bluetack was firm and absorbed the vibrations.
+I was not able to spend more time on this owing to the time constrataint.

 ![Image](cottontest.png)